task123/AutoTTApp/README.md

 * It has two transparrent buttons on the left and right side of the main view
   * These can be turn on and off
   * They give information of then the buttons are pressed and released
+* Can send message at a specifed interval to check the connection with the device you are trying to control

 ## How to communicate with it
 The app communicates over a tcp connection with text commands.
 (In addition to and seperate from the video stream (or webpage) it can receive over http).
 The general structure of these messages/commands is as follows; they start with the type of message followed by "#$#", then the message (or data) before it finishes with "%^%\r\n".
 Example: "Gyro#$#0.001238;1.234522;-2.209182%^%" One does not have to implement all this commands, only handle that they are sendt.